mitchaiet/ASCIITerm/README.md

 python3 ASCIITerm.py 100 30
 ```

 3. You will see the main source selection screen.
-Select a video spurce by typing a number:
+Select a video source by typing a number:

 ```